Allison Hueman: Career

-Early works by Hueman include a Nike-commissioned portrait of Kobe Bryant, a mural for P Diddy's Revolt TV office and Ritual, a 9-day, free-styled, floor-to-ceiling mural installation in a 5,000 sq foot warehouse space.
-In 2013, Hueman was one of the first artists commissioned to paint a mural after Los Angeles lifted its street art ban.
-In May 2014, Hueman was named one of LA Weekly's People of the Year and was featured on a limited-edition cover of the issue.
+Early works by Allison Hueman include a Nike-commissioned portrait of Kobe Bryant, a mural for P Diddy's Revolt TV office and Ritual, a 9-day, free-styled, floor-to-ceiling mural installation in a 5,000 sq foot warehouse space.
+In 2013, Allison Hueman was one of the first artists commissioned to paint a mural after Los Angeles lifted its street art ban.
+In May 2014, Allison Hueman was named one of LA Weekly's People of the Year and was featured on a limited-edition cover of the issue.

-In 2013, Hueman was featured in season 8, episode 27 of Pawn Stars “Say It, Don’t Spray It.”
+In 2013, Allison Hueman was featured in season 8, episode 27 of Pawn Stars “Say It, Don't Spray It.”
 During the episode she is seen painting a mural of the main cast on the garage door of the Gold and Silver Pawn shop.
 The mural is still there today and is similar in design to Mount Rushmore.

 In 2015, she and artist Daniela Rocha curated Wander and Wayfare, which featured murals painted around San Francisco by eight female street artists, as well as a gallery art show.
 The event "will be an annual exhibition and mural festival that plans to brighten the future of the San Francisco art scene."
 That July, she also participated in the second annual series of Sea Walls: Murals for Oceans, organized by PangeaSeed in Cozumel, Mexico.

-In 2019, Hueman was commissioned by filmmaker Ava Duvernay to paint the facade of her production company Array.
+In 2019, Allison Hueman was commissioned by filmmaker Ava Duvernay to paint the facade of her production company Array.
 Other projects include a painting at Hickory Alley in San Francisco, which is a large mural that spanned 5 buildings, titled Spray Ballet funded by the SF Community Challenge Grant, the design of a Nike shoe for the Olympics, a collaboration with Forever 21, and a refurbished basketball court for the Golden State Warriors at Salesian Boys & Girls Club, unveiled by Stephen Curry.
 In 2020, Hueman teamed up with Under Armour and Stephen Curry for the release of the Curry 8 Flow.
 This is the first signature shoe debuting under the two-time NBA MVP’s namesake brand.
-This same design was used in the refurbishment of the Manzanita court in Oakland, as apart of Curry’s efforts to give back to the community.
+This same design was used in the refurbishment of the Manzanita court in Oakland, as a part of Curry’s efforts to give back to the community.